 5. Sipadan, Malaysia

-Sipadan is one of the most bio-diverse regions in the world and boasts of over 3000 fish species and several hundred coral species.
-Its located in Celebes Sea, which is just an hour-long ride from mainland Borneo.
-The nutrient-rich currents entering this area attract almost every member of the marine food chain, including small fish, large fish, sharks and turtles.
+Sipadan is one of the most biodiverse regions in the world, boasting over 3,000 fish species and several hundred coral species.
+It’s located in the Celebes Sea, which is just an hour-long ride from mainland Borneo.
+The nutrient-rich currents entering this area attract almost every member of the marine food chain, including small fish, large fish, sharks, and turtles.
 Lucky divers can also expect to dive with hammerheads and thresher sharks occasionally!

 Much like Australia, you can dive Sipadan in Malaysia year-round.
-However, dry season lasts from March to October, and it is in the middle of this season, in July, that you’ll experience the most breathtaking conditions.
+However, the dry season lasts from March to October, and it is in the middle of this season that you’ll experience the most breathtaking conditions.
+Indeed, this is one of the best scuba diving destinations in July.

-During this month, visibility can reach 160 feet (50 meters).
+During this month, visibility can reach 50m (160ft).
 In addition, there’s fantastic muck diving in nearby Kapalai Island.
-It’s no coincidence that July is one of the most difficult months for finding the necessary permits, so be sure to book your adventure early.
+It’s no coincidence that July is one of the most difficult months for finding the necessary permits.
+So, be sure to book your adventure early.

 Editor’s Recommended Dive Resort: Sipadan-Mabul Resort